 Every organization should strive for continuous improvement, and so part of the strategic planning process is taking a moment to monitor and adjust as needed.
 By implementing checkpoints into your overall plan, business leaders can identify what’s working and what’s not, and pivot accordingly.
 Strategy evaluation involves setting and adjusting benchmarks as needed, gathering feedback and measuring performance.
 The results of strategy evaluation can help establish best practices and inform future strategies.

-Properly managing this four-step process is critical to managing a successful business.
-During the course of your MBA program, you’ll learn fundamental skills and techniques for applying the strategic planning process in your current or future business endeavors.
+Properly managing the four strategic planning process steps is critical to managing a successful business.
+During the course of your MBA program, you’ll gain an understanding of the process of strategic planning and learn fundamental skills and techniques for applying the strategic planning process in your current or future business endeavors.
 If you have any more questions, request more information from Our Lady of the Lake University’s online MBA program.